hanami/guides/content/introduction/getting-started.md

 However, there's nothing unique about this app, it's just so common that Hanami generates it for us.

 Later (in a real project), we would add other apps, such as an `admin` panel, a JSON `API`, or an analytics `dashboard`.
-We could also break our `web` app into smaller.
+We could also break our `web` app into smaller parts, extracting isolated pieces of functionality.
 Hanami fully supports that, too!

 Different `apps` represent __delivery mechanisms__.